apache/rocketmq-eventbridge/README.md

 -d 'A test event.'
 ```

-* Check if the local file received a write event
+* Check whether the event is successfully written to the target end of the Rule subscription

-In addition, by default, the system will create a demo rule for you to subscribe and push to the file.
-You can check whether there are events received in the directory:～/demo
+  The Rule created by default will write data to the local file "~/demo".
+You can judge whether the event sent is successfully delivered to the target by viewing the file content.

 ```agsl
 root % tail -f ～/demo
 A test event.
 A test event.
 A test event.
 ```

-Why does the file output the data attribute of CloudEvent instead of other attributes?This is because the configuration in the demo rule is to output "$.data" in CloudEvent to the file line.
-You can refer to this [document](docs/CreateFileTarget.md)  to configure and modify event targets.